jordidj/jordidj.github.io/_pages/about.md

 If any of these topics piqued your interest, please check out my publications or reach out to me.

 ---
-_This website was last updated on 23 July 2024._
+_This website was last updated on 27 September 2024._